Steve Blanchard

-Steve Blanchard (born December 4, 1958) is an American stage actor and singer best known for his musical theatre roles, being most closely associated with the role of Beast in the musical Beauty and the Beast, which he played on Broadway for eight years.
+Steve Blanchard (born December 4, 1958) is an American stage actor and singer best known for his musical theatre roles, being most closely associated with the role of The Beast in the musical Beauty and the Beast, which he played on Broadway for eight years.
 In recent years, he has played the role of "Pa" in several regional theatre productions of the musical version of Little House on the Prairie.
 He also guest stars in television roles and released Northbound Train, a solo CD where he sings songs from shows that he has been in.

 Early life and career

-Blanchard was born in [York, Pennsylvania ] He attended the University of Maryland.
+Blanchard was born in York, Pennsylvania.
+He attended the University of Maryland.
 Blanchard is an alum of the Columbia Center for Theatrical Arts.

 After college, Blanchard performed in dinner theatre.
 In 1981, he played the title role in Hans Christian Andersen in New York City.
 After this, he appeared in productions in The Threepenny Opera in Boston at the Charles Playhouse; in Sleep of Reason at Baltimore's Center stage; in Godspell and Hot Mikado at the Ford's Theatre in Washington, DC; in The Robber Bridegroom at the West End in Virginia; and in Jesus Christ Superstar at the Candlewood Playhouse.
 He understudied Brent Spiner as Aramis in the 1984 Broadway revival of The Three Musketeers, but the show closed after a week, and Blanchard did not get the opportunity to perform the role.